cult-of-coders/meteor-tuts/source/chapters/3/persistence-layer.md

 ## Helpers

-With the use of this package: https://github.com/dburles/meteor-collection-helpers you can make your documents smarter if they are fetched through your collections.
+With the use of this package: https://github.com/dburles/meteor-collection-helpers you can make your documents smarter if they are fetched through your collections directly.
 ```js
 // file: /imports/db/users/helpers.js